-- · sub-division of a section of the Eastern Precinct of the Fernhill Estate holding, - consolidation of the remaining Eastern Precinct and Central Precinct of the Fernhill Estate into one allotment of land to protect it from future subdivision, - the use of parts of the consolidated Central and Eastern Precincts for new uses including events, and - establishment of a conservation and maintenance fund and program to provide for the future conservation and maintenance of the heritage aspects of the place.
+- sub-division of a section of the Eastern Precinct of the Fernhill Estate holding, - consolidation of most of the balance of the Eastern Precinct with the larger part of the Central Precinct of the Fernhill Estate into one allotment of land to protect it from future subdivision, - establishment of a conservation and maintenance fund and program to provide for the future conservation and maintenance of the heritage aspects of the place. - ta voluntary planning agreement that will include this IDA and the IDA for the western precinct to being the whole site under one agreement.